keboola/connection-docs/templates/google-analytics/google-analytics.md

 * TOC
 {:toc}

-Using one of the Google Analytics templates will provide you insights into site activities such as length of visits, number of pages seen per visit, bounce rate and many other statistics, which you can see in time or by traffic source.
-You can also enrich google analytics data with Google Search Console data, that will show you the average rank of your page in time.
+Using one of the Google Analytics templates will provide you with insights into site activities: the length of visits, the number of pages seen per visit, the bounce rate, and many other statistics, which you can see in time or by the traffic source.
+You can also enrich your Google Analytics data with
+Google Search Console data.
+This will show you the average rank of your page in time.

 After all the necessary tasks are performed on the data, you can transform the results into visualizations in any BI tool of your choice.